 - Make sure you collect adequate information about the incident.

-- You should be the right person to issue out the form.
+- You should be the right person to issue out the warning notice.
 Otherwise, the employee may take legal advantage.

-- Be specific in your employee warning form.
+- Be specific in your employee warning notice form.

 - Ensure the employee understands everything regarding his offenses.